-As a lie-detector from another time, the Mouth of Truth attracts thousands of visitors who audaciously stick their hand in the slit to challenge the legend.
-To make it famous, the unforgettable scene of the film “Roman Holiday” in 1953.
+Working as an old-fashioned lie-detector, the Mouth of Truth attracts thousands of visitors who audaciously stick their hand in its slit to challenge the legend.
+To make it famous was the unforgettable scene of the film “Roman Holiday” of 1953.

-What makes this hidden corner of the capital famous all over the world is William Wyler’s film “Roman Holiday”, in which Gregory Peck pretends to have lost his hand in front of a clueless and equally frightened Audrey Hepburn.
-Since then, this place has entered the collective imagination of tourists who like to be photographed as they approach their hand to their mouth… hoping for the mercy of the oracle!
+What made this hidden corner of the capital famous all over the world was William Wyler’s film “Roman Holiday”, in which Gregory Peck pretends to have lost his hand in front of a clueless and equally frightened Audrey Hepburn.
+Since then, this place has become well-known among tourists who like to be photographed as they approach their hand to its mouth… hoping for the mercy of the oracle!